EvanDiamantidis/TryHackMe/Linux PrivEsc/README.md

 <br />

-The line used in example (a) seems to run successfully out of the box:,
+The command demonstrated in example (a) seems to run successfully out of the box:

 ![image](https://user-images.githubusercontent.com/14150485/172015286-a65b7835-d9d9-4733-8554-845b915f2adb.png)

-Examples (b) and (c) require compiling with Python and LUA respectively, as instructed.
+Examples (b) and (c) require compiling `vim` with Python and LUA respectively, as instructed.

 <br />